WHY CHOCOLATE IS BAD FOR DOGS

 Why Chocolate is Not Meant for Dogs

 Chocolate products meant for humans can cause mild to severe reactions in domestic dogs.
-In fact, affected dogs need urgent veterinary treatment and some even die after ingesting chocolate.
+In fact, affected dogs may need urgent veterinary treatment and some can even die after ingesting chocolate.

 How Do Dogs Get Hold of Chocolates?

 The problem is twofold.
 The first is lack of awareness: An alarming number of dog parents simply don’t know that chocolate is bad for dogs.
 The second is negligence: Dogs find the chocolates on their own and eat them.

 - Gastrointestinal upsets such as vomiting, diarrhoea and pancreatitis due to high fat content